 There are two types of parameters in machine learning: those that are learned by parametric models from training data (i.e., weights in logistic regression), and the parameters that tune the performance of a learning algorithm, or its hyperparameters (i.e., regularization parameter in logistic regression or maximum depth of a decision tree).
 An acceptable bias-variance trade-off for a classifier can be found by tuning its hyperparameters, but care must be taken to ensure unbiased assessment of its generalization performance.

 To facilitate unbiased performance evaluation of classifiers, all GTHA Teranet records from 2011 to 2014 have been split into two subsets using random subsampling: 70% of the data was used to train models and tune their hyperparameters, while 30% of the data has been used as a test subset for final evaluation of a classifier.
 Train and test subsets have been stratified across the target classes: in this context, stratification means that training and test subsets will have the same proportions of class labels as the input dataset.
-To avoid overfitting a model to test set while tuning its hyperparameters, k-fold cross validation was used via grid search.
+To avoid overfitting a model to the test set while tuning its hyperparameters, k-fold cross validation was used via grid search.
 To improve convergence of gradient-based linear models in the presence of outliers, quantile transformation (uniform PDF) was applied to input features; to improve performance of nearest neighbors, input features were standardized.

 4.3 Model selection